Wrapped Everscale Market Capitalization Achieves $70.00 Million (WEVER)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Wrapped Everscale’s launch date was May 7th, 2020.
-Wrapped Everscale’s total supply is 2,103,565,857 tokens and its circulating supply is 1,792,785,658 tokens.
+Wrapped Everscale’s genesis date was May 7th, 2020.
+Wrapped Everscale’s total supply is 2,103,667,230 tokens and its circulating supply is 1,792,785,658 tokens.
 Wrapped Everscale’s official website is everscale.network.
+The official message board for Wrapped Everscale is blog.everscale.network.
 Wrapped Everscale’s official Twitter account is @everscale_net.
 The Reddit community for Wrapped Everscale is https://reddit.com/r/everscale/ and the currency’s Github account can be viewed here.
-The official message board for Wrapped Everscale is blog.everscale.network.

-It is usually not possible to buy alternative cryptocurrencies such as Wrapped Everscale directly using U.S. dollars.
-Investors seeking to trade Wrapped Everscale should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Everscale using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wrapped Everscale directly using U.S. dollars.
+Investors seeking to trade Wrapped Everscale should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Everscale using one of the exchanges listed above.

 Receive News & Updates for Wrapped Everscale Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Everscale and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.